AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

-# Getting started with minikube
+# Getting started with Minikube

-### Overview
+## Overview

-A hands on introduction to Kubernetes covering concepts that are beneficial for working with the RE managed kubernetes platform.
+A hands on introduction to the fundamental [Kubernetes concepts](https://kubernetes.io/docs/concepts/) that underpin the GDS Supported Platform.

-This exercise will take between 30-60mins and will cover:
+This exercise will take between 30-60 minutes and will cover:

-* How to setup minikube for a local kubernetes cluster.
+* How to setup [Minikube](https://github.com/kubernetes/minikube) for a local [Kubernetes](https://kubernetes.io/) cluster.
 * Describing a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to run multiple instances of Pods for a hello world app
 * Describing a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to route traffic to Pods inside the cluster
 * Describing an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to route traffic to a Service from outside the cluster
 * Introduction to defining a [Helm chart](https://docs.helm.sh/developing_charts/) to package up all of the above

-### Exercise
+## Exercise

-* Create a [Helm chart](https://docs.helm.sh/developing_charts/) for a simple hello world application based on nginx that can be deployed to a kubernetes cluster.
+Create a [Helm chart](https://docs.helm.sh/developing_charts/) for a simple hello world application based on nginx that can be deployed to a Kubernetes cluster.

+### Set up a local Kubernetes cluster using Minikube

-install [homebrew](https://brew.sh/) (if required) to install dependencies
+Install [Homebrew](https://brew.sh/) (if required) to install dependencies.

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-install minikube and dependencies using [homebrew](https://brew.sh/)
+Install Minikube and dependencies using [Homebrew](https://brew.sh/)

 ```
 brew cask install virtualbox  # if it fails, go to system preferences > security and allow Oracle access at the bottom